owenvickery/cg2at/README.md

 conda install -c stansfeld_rg cg2at

-However, CG2AT2 does not require any real install and can be downloaded ready to run from either github or zenodo,
+However, CG2AT2 does not require compilation and can be downloaded, ready to run from either Github or Zenodo,

 The addition of CG2AT to the system PATH is advisable for ease of use.